dutchalphaa/BMware-DMK/README.md

 _note that delete is a reserved word in php so I used remove instead_

-the actions you define require an array to work, and depending on the action will look for either of these 2 properties:
+the actions you define require an array to work, and depending on the action will look for either of these 2 indexes:

 - selectors: this defines the columns you want to target
 - values: this defines the value of the column provided